lbonanomi/scripts/README.md

 Also available in [Go](https://github.com/lbonanomi/go/blob/master/jaccard.go)

-[jqless.sh](jqless.sh): It annoys me all out of proportion to have a REST endpoint that returns unformatted JSON to a cURL call, so I alias this as `less`.
+[jqless.sh](jqless.sh): It annoys me all out of proportion when REST endpoints return unformatted JSON, so I alias this to `less`.

 Discussed briefly in a [dev.to](https://dev.to/lbonanomi/tweaking-less-1-for-json-parsing-10km) arrticle.